-Covid-19 is changing how consumers use technology in their everyday lives and will have a permanent impact on consumer shopping and purchase behaviors according to Kantar findings.
+COVID-19 is changing how consumers use technology in their everyday lives and will have a permanent impact on consumer shopping and purchase behaviours, according to Kantar findings.
 Tech has a role to play to meet these new needs, including innovating new retail experiences.

 Consumer tech—and brands—becoming more central to our lives